itacentury/CenturyPackageBO1/README.md

 (From **@ImJtagModz** post)

-To load scripts you place the .gsc files in the respective places i.e maps/mp/gametypes/clientids.gsc
+To load scripts or menus you place the .gsc files in the respective places i.e maps/mp/gametypes/clientids.gsc

-The PS3 Edition includes eboots for SinglePlayer and Multiplayer.
+The PS3 Edition includes eboots for Singleplayer and Multiplayer.

 ### PS3